olivabigyo/test_project/readme.md

 Make sure you often repeat 6) in the future :)

 #### Alice's Third Task:
-I invite Bob to collaborate on this project
+I invite Bob to collaborate to this project
-1) I go to the test repository on github and click on the Settings tab
+1) I go to the test repository on github and click on the **Settings** tab
 2) I choose manage access on the left menu bar
-3) I click on the Invite collaborator button
+3) I click on the **Invite collaborator** button
-4) I type Bob's GitHub user name or Bob's email address and add Bob to the project
+4) I type Bob's GitHub username or Bob's email address and add Bob to the project

 #### Bob's First Task
 I accept the invitation and clone Alice's repository
 1) I received an email from GitHub
 2) I log in to GitHub else it won't work :)
-3) I click the See Invitation link in the email
+3) I click the **See Invitation** link in the email
-4) I click on the Accept Invitation button on the GitHub page
+4) I click on the **Accept Invitation** button on the GitHub page
-5) On the project page I click the Code button and copy or note the url
+5) On the project page I click the **Code** button and copy or note the url
 6) I open a terminal with the right path where to clone eg. `Documents/Modul_5`
    - in File Explorer right click and **GitBash here** or
    - open **GitBash** and navigate with the `cd` and `cd..` commands
-6) I type `git clone https://github.com/olivabigyo/test_project.git` or I can type `git clone https://github.com/olivabigyo/test_project.git student_project` if I want to rename the project in local to student_project
+6) I type `git clone https://github.com/olivabigyo/test_project.git` or
+   - I can type `git clone https://github.com/olivabigyo/test_project.git student_project` if I want to rename the project in local to student_project
 7) I navigate in with typing `cd test_project` or `cd student_project` if I renamed it
 8) I type `git status` to check if it's ok :)